CH-CLARK/WalletSleuth/README.md

 After running, an information box will notify you when the search is complete.
 Any identified cryptocurrency addresses are displayed in the output window and a log file details actions and errors in the search.

 ## Supported Wallets
-Wallet Sleuth is currently capable of identifying 40+ cryptocurrencies from the following supported wallets:
+Wallet Sleuth is currently capable of identifying 40+ cryptocurrency address types from the following supported wallets:
 * Atomic Wallet
 * MetaMask (Brave, Chrome, Edge)
 * Brave Browser